 Oh yeah.
 At the community center in town, there were repeated showings of the Bill Murray movie, Groundhog Day.
 Indeed, that 1993 movie, more than anything else, went to transform Feb.
 2 of each year from a quaint event to a mega happening.
 Before the movie, maybe 3,000 people came here for the annual prognostication.
 Since the movie, the number of tourists who come here for the big day swell the normal 6,000 population to as many as 30,000.
 Because of the rain, the 2014 event drew an estimated 25,000 to the nob.

-I find that very ironic because the movie wasn’t even shot here.
-It was shot in Illinois, which the producers somehow felt was more photogenic.
+I find that very ironic because the movie wasn't even shot here.
+It was shot in Woodstock, Ill., which the producers somehow felt was more photogenic.

 No problem.
-Punxsutawney loved the movie, even though it was Woodstock, IL that is shown on the screen.
+Punxsutawney loved the movie, even though it was an Illinois downtown that is shown on the screen.
 Go figure.

 Punxsutawney is a town built around a rodent.
 Souvenirs like Groundhog day hats, mugs, T-shirts, mittens, trinkets and chain saw carvings seem to be the leading industry.
 The Chamber of Commerce here says $1 million is pumped into the local economy from Groundhog Day alone.